Skip to Content

 JPMorgan Short Duration Bond Fund earns an Above Average Process Pillar rating.

-The most significant contributor to the rating is the parent firm's five-year risk-adjusted success ratio of 57%.
+The predominant contributor to the rating is the parent firm's five-year risk-adjusted success ratio of 56%.
 The measure indicates the percentage of a firm's funds that survived and beat their respective category's median Morningstar Risk-Adjusted Return for the period.
-Strong risk-adjusted performance also supports the process.
+Noteworthy risk-adjusted performance also contributes to the process.
 This can be seen in the fund's five-year alpha calculated relative to the category index, which suggests that the managers have shown skill in their allocation of risk.
 Lastly, the process is limited by being an actively managed strategy.
 Historical data, like Morningstar's Active/Passive Barometer, finds that actively managed funds have generally underperformed their passive counterparts, especially over longer time horizons.

-This strategy's 12-month yield is 2.9%, lower than its average peers' 3.7%.
-In addition, it has a 3.8% 30-day SEC yield (a measure similar to yield-to-maturity).
-A lower yield tends to indicate lower credit risk.
+This strategy has a modest 3.0% 12-month yield, lower than its average peers' 3.8%.
+Plus, its 30-day SEC yield (a standardized, point-in-time estimate of the fund’s future income return) sits at 3.8%.
+Typically, a lower yield comes with the benefit of less credit risk.
 But that isn't always the case.
 Over the past 12 months, the average yield of the fund has been lower than the average yield of its Morningstar Category peers.
 The portfolio's average surveyed credit quality is on par with peers, with both the fund and the average being rated A.

 Rated on Published on